Last week, I received this message on Facebook from a young woman:

 - Historically, what was going on during the time?

 Find the quoted scripture.
 When someone (usually Jesus) is quoting scripture, try to find the verse that He is quoting.
-For example, when Jesus goes to the wilderness and is tempted by the devil (Matthew 4), He quotes scripture from the Old scripture.
+For example, when Jesus goes to the wilderness and is tempted by the devil (Matthew 4), He quotes scripture from the Old Testament.

 Research what that scripture is, and ask yourself why he used those particular verses.
 Or discover the context and meaning behind the verse.